paul-grozav/source.paul.grozav.info/kb/linux/tcpdump.md

 ---
 layout: page
-ptitle: TCP dump
+ptitle: tcpdump and wireshark
 ---

 **Work In Progress**

-## 1. Description
+## 1. tcpdump

 The `tcpdump` tool allows you to sniff network packets being sent across interfaces, even if they don't use the TCP protocol.